Horses are not color blind, they have two-color, or dichromatic vision.

 A horse’s vision is similar to a person who is red-green color blind.
 Horses can only see blues and yellows.
 However, unlike a human, a horse can probably not see any intermediate hues.
 The four photos below come from the journal article.

-Can horses see purple?
+Can horses love humans?